chungkashing/act/README.md

-# act
+# ACT
-ACT and C-ACT implementation
+ACT and C-ACT implementation in a single HTML file